Liparis fleckeri: Taxonomy and naming

 Liparis fleckeri was first formally described in 1938 by William Henry Nicholls from a specimen collected by Hugo Flecker on Mount Bellenden Ker.
 The description was published in The North Queensland Naturalist, the specific epithet (fleckeri) honouring Hugo Flecker.

 Distribution and habitat

-The mountain sprite orchid grows on rocks and trees in rainforest at altitudes between 900 and 1600 m between Cedar Bay National Park and Tully.
+Mountain sprite orchid grows on rocks and trees in rainforest at altitudes between 900 and 1600 m between Cedar Bay National Park and Tully.